BradyJRothrock/Oracle-SQL-Review/LabGuide300.md

 Prior to loading our **Inc.com** datasets we cleaned up all of our headers in Excel or a text editor.

-To load data into our existing database we'll use the Web import from file feature in the **Data Loading** tab.
+To load data into our database we'll use the Web import from file feature in the **Data Loading** tab.

 The file formats that you can upload are CSV, XLS, XLSX, TSV and TXT.